theupdateframework/taps/tap7.md

 root-threshold: 2
 ...
 ```

-And return codes are defined for different outcomes:
+The updater is expected to generate the following return codes in the following
+situations:
 [TODO: These return codes are not yet finalized]

 ```